 Bio

 Anette is Associate Director of the MFA Textiles Program and Assistant Professor of Fashion Systems and Materiality at Parsons School of Design.
 Prior appointments include the School Associate Dean for First Year, the interdisciplinary year of study completed by every undergraduate student at Parsons.
 Anette has worked in museum education at the Museum of Modern Art, the Guggenheim Museum, the Museum of Arts and Design, and the Brooklyn Museum.
-Her work is currently on view at the Center for Craft in Asheville, NC, in the exhibition Material Reasoning which highlights recipients of the Center’s Materials-Based Research Grant recipients.
-She has been reviewed online by the blog Hyperallergic, and in print by the Boston Globe.
+Her work was recently on view at the Center for Craft in Asheville, NC, in the exhibition Material Reasoning which highlights recipients of the Center’s Materials-Based Research Grant recipients.
+She has been reviewed online by Hyperallergic, and in print by the Boston Globe.
 Anette attended the School of Visual Arts for her MFA and received a BFA from the Massachusetts College of Art.

 CREATIVE PRACTICE